isegkos/pwd-canvas-sketch/README.md

 3. `docker-compose build`
 4. `docker-compose run --rm -p 8888:9966 node sh`

 Command [4] will take a minute, so please wait (do not mind the warnings).
-After command [5], you will get an environment where you can run canva-sketch commands, like:
+After command [4], you will get a linux environment where you can run canvas-sketch commands:
 - to create a new sketch:
   - `canvas-sketch sketch.js --new`
 - to open an existing sketch:
   - `canvas-sketch sketch.js`

-You can use the 'canvas-sketch-util' and 'tweakpane' library.
-You can use the --output and --stream option in the commands (ffmpeg is installed in the environment).
+You can use the `canvas-sketch-util` and `tweakpane` library.
+You can use the `--output` and `--stream` option in the commands (ffmpeg is installed in the environment).
 Whenever you want to stop working on a sketch and start/open another sketch, press CTRL+C and give the next canvas-sketch command.
+You can try out the existing sketches:
+- `canvas-sketch A4-gradient.js`
+- `canvas-sketch grid-noise-tweakpane.js`

-You can leave the canvas-sketch environment with the command:
+You can leave the canvas-sketch environment:
+- CTRL+C if you are running a `canvas-sketch` command to get the command prompt back
 - `exit`

 If you want to start the canvas-sketch environment again in the same PWD instance/session, run the following command again: